All Episodes

 There's a pattern of behavior here.

-Of course, very civil uh behavior.
+Of course, very civil behavior.

-Uh, let me ask you a question here.
+Let me ask you a question here.

 Did he preach civility?

-Was Reverend Wright's church civil?
+Was Reverend Wright's Church civil?

-Architect of the Pentagon bombing, Obama's buddy.
+Bill Ayers, architect of the Pentagon bombing, Obama's buddy, was he civil?

 Let's have some examples of leftist civility.

-The next time they talk about it, which will be sometime today, tonight.
+The next time they talk about it, which will be sometime today, tonight, let's ask, well, give me some examples of your civility.

 Let's have some examples of leftist civility.